chflame163/backup_tool/README.md

 on windows, will package to a .exe file, and on MacOS, package to a .app file.

 ## Release Note:
+Version 1.0.1
+Multi language support English and Simplified Chinese.
+Fix Compressed file permission issue, will be show a message warning.
+UI optimize.

+Version 1.0.0
-Version 1.0.0 only supports Simplified Chinese interface.
+Only supports Simplified Chinese interface.